-The Tree River produces the largest arctic char in the world and boasts the all-tackle world record at 32 pounds!
+The Tree River produces the largest Arctic char in the world and boasts the all-tackle world record at 32 pounds!
 Every summer several dozen char in the 20-pound range are caught with 8 – 12-pound fish commonplace.
-Accessed only by float plane, the Tree River Outpost is located 232 miles to the northeast of Great Bear Lake Lodge within the Arctic Circle and only 4 miles from the Arctic Ocean.
-This is a magical place located above the tree line of the world with lush green rolling hills, crested buttes, with aqua blue rushing water and abnormally large arctic char!
+Accessed only by floatplane, the Tree River Outpost is located 232 miles to the northeast of Great Bear Lake Lodge within the Arctic Circle and only 4 miles from the Arctic Ocean.
+This is a magical place located above the tree line of the world with lush green rolling hills, crested buttes, aqua blue rushing water, and abnormally large arctic char!
 A night or two at the Tree River Outpost can easily be booked as a combo with a Great Bear Lake Lodge package.

 Food and Beverages

 There is the main building where the kitchen and dining room are located and where breakfast and dinner are served.
 The food is fantastic, especially when you consider just how remote you really are!
 Dinners are four-course with appetizer, salad, and dessert.
 A hearty full breakfast and hot coffee are prepared each morning.
 Lunch can be packed and taken upstream with you if you are hiking or you can plan to come back to the camp and have it there.
 The water in the river is pure and void of parasites so the guides typically just bring cups!

 Most packages to Tree River are taken as a one (1) or two (2) night side trip and add-on to a weeklong package at Great Bear Lake Lodge.
 Four (4) and seven (7) night trips are available from Kuglugtuk although space is limited on extended stay trips.
 Call Yellow Dog for additional details!